|Updated December 2017.

 The G6's kernel sources are published, however, only Code Aurora Forum (CAF) driver binaries are available at the moment.
 CAF drivers are provided by the device's CPU manufacturer, Qualcomm, but they're generic drivers, so optimizations in the G6's official firmware won't be available in custom kernels.
 This helps explain why ElementalX is not available for the LG G6, which is one significant downside.

 Back on the bright side, TWRP recovery is officially available for the G6, as is Magisk, which means you can have full systemless root if you want to pass SafetyNet.
-And while Xposed isn't supported because of the G6's Android Nougat-based firmware, Rovo89 should have that sorted out fairly soon.
+And since the G6 still runs Nougat as of this writing, you can install Xposed with relative ease.

 LG offers a useful toolkit called LG Bridge that allows you to download stock firmware and restore your phone in a few clicks.
 On top of that, third-party root toolkit Skipsoft offers full support for the SIM-unlocked LG G6 variant, so getting started with modding the device should be easy.